 Get to Know Toad Lilies

-The flowers of toad lilies have six petals, held in an upright position.
-The petals and stigmas usually have showy speckles, ranging from red to purple.
-The flowers are only about the size of a quarter, but are numerous.
+The flowers of toad lilies have six petals, typically held in an upright position.
+However, there are some unusual species with pendulous flowers that resemble campanulas in form.
+The petals and stigmas of toad lilies usually have showy speckles, ranging from red to purple.
+The flowers are only about the size of a quarter but are numerous.
+Some say the blooms resemble orchids.
 In spite of their petite size, toad lily blossoms are an important source of nectar for wildlife.
 They attract butterflies, and hummingbirds appreciate this late summer source of energy as they prepare to migrate south.

 Toad Lilies in the Garden

 Toad lilies fill in an important gap in the shade garden, blooming when most other flowering plants are finished flowering.
-You can pair these plants with moisture and shade-loving foliage plants, like hostas and ferns; with annuals, like impatiens and coleus; or with flowering perennials for shade, like Indian Pink or columbine.
+You can pair these plants with moisture and shade-loving foliage plants, such as hostas and ferns; with annuals, such as impatiens and coleus; or with flowering perennials for shade, such as Indian Pink or columbine.
+Toad lilies fill a blooming gap in the shade garden when many ephemerals such as bleeding heart have faded for the season.
+Be sure to plant toad lilies at the edge of the border, where you can admire the profuse but tiny flowers on 1- to 3-foot plants.
+Toad lilies also make attractive container specimens, although in colder regions they should overwinter in the ground for added protection to the roots and crowns.

 Toad Lily Planting and Care

 Toad lilies don’t recover well from transplant shock, so plant them immediately if you’ve obtained them through mail order, and give them a permanent home in the shade garden.
 You can propagate your toad lilies via seed or division.
 The seed requires stratification, which you can accomplish by sowing them in pots outdoors in the fall.
+The freezing temperatures followed by a thaw send a signal to seeds that it's time to get growing.
 Germination, and usually flowering, occur the following season.

-Toad lilies don’t compete well with other plants, so keep their space weed free.
-They don’t need fertilization, but a three inch layer of organic mulch will provide them a cool root run.
+Toad lilies don’t compete well with other plants, so keep their space weed-free.
+They don’t need fertilization, but a 3-inch layer of organic mulch will provide them a cool root run.

 Although toad lilies are relatively pest-free, slugs and snails do snack on the foliage.
 You can set out a piece of damp cardboard beside the toad lilies, where the pests will seek refuge during the day.
 Simply discard the cardboard with the unwelcome passengers attached.

-- ‘Angel’s Halo’ produces white flowers with a yellow throat over several weeks.
+- ‘Angel’s Halo’ produces white flowers with a yellow throat over several weeks, a lovely addition to the moon garden.

 - ‘Miyazaki’ has an arching habit with white flowers covered with purple speckles that run together.